- The Fair Debt Collection Practices Act is the federal law that governs third-party debt collectors' interactions with debtors.

-No collection agency can say that a debt is criminal or send communications on legal or judicial letterhead.
+No collection agency can say a debt is criminal or send communications on legal or judicial letterhead.
 Instead, only debt collection lawyers whom a creditor hires can send notices on legal letterhead.
-And while the FDCPA technically does not apply to creditors, it is widely frowned upon for creditors to make false statements or pose as someone they are not.
+And while the FDCPA technically does not apply directly to creditors, it is still widely frowned upon for creditors to make false statements or pose as someone they are not.

 - Damages for physical and emotional distress

 - Lost or garnished wages

 - Lawyers' fees

 A judge in such a case may issue injunctive rulings that forbid the third-party debt collector from calling or sending letters to the debtor.
 Such rulings can be avoided in the first place if third-party debt collectors remain compliant with the FDCPA.